Fortress of Solitude

 Now, all of this doesn’t imply that Everybody Loves Raymond is a bad show.
 That’s not the point of this article.
 What’s undeniable is that, deep down, some things about the show – and how it portrays its characters – can be just weird.
 Without further ado, here are four reasons why Everybody Loves Raymond aged poorly.

-4. Ray and Debra’s Relationship
+4. Why Ray and Debra’s Relationship Feels Toxic by Today’s Standards

-Why Everybody Loves Raymond Aged Badly
+ray debra Everybody Loves Raymond

 The relationship between Ray and Debra, intended to be the heartwarming core of the show, is shockingly toxic by today’s standards.
 The two constantly bicker, undermine and irritate one another in excessively mean ways all for some phony laughs.
 Worst of all is that Ray is usually the one to blame in most scenarios.